martindurant/intake-release-blog/README.md

 the maintainers of data source catalogs.
 Intake has approachable code and is extensible in many places, and so hopefully can progress to become an all-inclusive data ecosystem for numerical python.

+--

+This work was supported by Anaconda.
+Please note that the effort is still in the early stages, so expect some rough edges!